University of Tokyo

 Call for applications for visits for research and/or teaching at University of Tokyo

-Granted applicants who should be faculty of KTH will receive a standard support of 50 KSEK per month for visits between one and four months duration.
+Granted applicants who should be faculty of KTH will receive a support of 50 KSEK per month for visits between one and four months duration.
 Young researchers have priority.
-Seven staff-members were selected in the first year.
-Application for the second year, that is visits during academic year 2018/19, has just been published.
+The programme started in 2017.

 - March 2017: Workshop in Tokyo to develop the exchange of researchers and students.
 Under the direction of Professor Peter Gudmundson, a group of eleven people will travel to Tokyo in order to identify common interests together with students and staff at the University of Tokyo with the aim of increasing exchanges between the educational institutions.
 The person responsible from KTH is lecturer Atsuto Maki.

-- July 2016: Lena Gumaelius – now the Dean of the ECE school – visited the University of Tokyo for the discussion of faculty development and for lectures on educational methods and gender equality policy at KTH.
+- July 2016: Lena Gumaelius – former Dean of the ECE school – visited the University of Tokyo for meetings on faculty development and for lectures on educational methods and gender equality policies.